 There is one Course Examination.
 It is broken up into triweekly Exam Parts.
-Each Exam Part contains twenty questions, and covers the syllabus or chapters from the textbook plus any supplements explicitly identified with assigned chapters.
+Each Exam Part contains twenty questions, and covers chapters from the textbook plus any supplements explicitly identified with assigned chapters.
 You may use the book.
 You may use any notes you have taken.
 You may not use any other human being as a resource as you complete Exam Parts.
 Consulting another person, whether a classmate or not, constitutes cheating.

-3) "Dear Abby" Question (1 - 2 pages)
+3) "Dear Abby" Question (1 - 2 double spaced pages with 12 point font)

 Write a letter to "Dear Abby" describing a current and ongoing communication situation that leaves room for improvement.
-It could involve one or more people that you interact with on a regular basis (e.g. friends, bosses, professors, family or church members) and directly ask for guidance and/or help.
+It could involve one or more people that you interact with on a regular basis (e.g. friends, bosses, professors, family or church members).
+Your letter should directly ask for guidance and/or help.

-4) "Dear Abby" Response (2 pages)
+4) "Dear Abby" Response (2 double spaced pages with 12 point font)

 After receiving a classmate's anonymous "Dear Abby" letter, write a response containing at least two pages of feedback.
 Good feedback will explain how parties in the described situation "should" have reacted, or how they "could" have solved the problem.
-Try to incorporate in equal measure material from the textbook and good advice from an outsider's perspective.
+Try to incorporate in equal measure material from the textbook as well as relevant material from an outsider's perspective.